apache/shardingsphere/docs/document/content/test-manual/integration-test/_index.en.md

 </dataset>
 ```

+> e2e operation module is E2E test，does not contains the assertion for `</dataset>` tag

 ### Environment configuration

 `${SCENARIO-TYPE}` Refers to the scenario name used to identify a unique scenario during the test engine run.